22q11.2 Related Disorders

 The SIG’s goals are to serve as an advocate for care coordination within ACPA; to provide opportunities for professional growth through exchange of ideas, networking, and team care experiences; and to educate ACPA members with interest in Team Coordination, as well as current and evolving state of cleft and craniofacial care and multidisciplinary care coordination.

-1. Conduct three Care Coordination SIG discussion forums (two virtual, one in person at the annual meeting in Raleigh, NC).
+- Conduct three Care Coordination SIG discussion forums (two virtual, one in person at the Annual Meeting).

-3. Submit at least two abstracts for ACPA’s Annual Meeting in 2024.
+- Submit at least three abstracts for ACPA’s 2027 Annual Meeting.

 Feeding Nutrition and Growth